+- 9.9 Settlement boundaries show the extent of the built-up area of settlements on a map and are used to direct development so that is it is concentrated within or adjoins existing built form.
 This supports a more sustainable pattern of development which supports local use of facilities and services such as the Village Hall, pub and bus stops and local employment opportunities.
-Conversions, in-fill sites and small scale development proposals are acceptable within the identified Stoke Lacy and Stoke Cross settlement boundaries in principle, subject to meeting the requirements of other planning policies.

-- 9.10 Outside the settlement boundaries opportunities for new development are much more limited.
+Conversions, in-fill sites and small-scale development proposals are acceptable within the identified Stoke Lacy and Stoke Cross settlement boundaries in principle, subject to meeting the requirements of all relevant planning policies and Design Codes. - 9.10 Outside the settlement boundaries opportunities for new development are much more limited.
 Rural development proposals should satisfy criteria set out in Policy RA3 Herefordshire's Countryside and H2 Rural exception sites in the Herefordshire Local Plan Core Strategy and other relevant policies including: - Policy RA4 Agricultural, forestry and rural enterprise dwellings - Policy RA5 Re-use of rural buildings, and - Policy RA6 Rural economy.